stablekernel/aqueduct/source/docs/tut/storing-data.md

 }
 ```

-This operation method grabs the hero from the request's body, constructs a query that inserts that hero, and then returns it in the response.
+This operation method decodes the hero from the request's body, constructs a query that inserts that hero, and then returns it in the response.

 Using a `Query<Hero>` to insert a row isn't very different than using one to fetch rows.
 When inserting a row, we execute `query.insert()` instead of `query.fetch()`.
 Instead of applying expressions with `where`, we set the properties of `values`.
 The `values` of a query is an empty instance of the type being inserted.